DevOps-codie/s3-website/README.md

 # S3-website-cloudfront-project
  The code in this repo will build a static s3 website with cloudfront and an edge lambda for redirects using cloudposse aws-cloudfront-s3-cdn terraform modules.
-  The code terraform code in this repo will do the following below
+  The code terraform code in this repo will do the following below.
   - Set up an S3 bucket to host your website.
-  - Set up a CloudFront distribution to act as a content delivery network (CDN) for the files in your S3 bucket
+  - Set up a CloudFront distribution to act as a content delivery network (CDN) for the files in your S3 bucket.
-  - Use CloudFront origin access identity to protect your S3 contents from sources outside of your CDN
+  - Use CloudFront origin access identity to protect your S3 contents from sources outside of your CDN.
   - Creating an SSL/TLS certificate using the AWS Certificate Manager (ACM).
   - Pointing your domain names to your CloudFront distribution using Route53.
   - Create a lambda (nodejs) that will do a redirect for you.

-This repo has contains a dev and prod github action yaml to delpoy your website (now you can build 2 separate environments for dev or prod by adding an env vars to the terraform code, so you can create a dev or prod env, but as it stands it will just build you a single environment but both github action files are included as requirements for this exercise)
+This repo has contains a dev and prod github action yaml to delpoy your website.
+(now you can build 2 separate environments for dev or prod by adding an env vars to the terraform code, so you can create a dev or prod env, but as it stands it will just build you a single environment but both github action files are included as requirements for this exercise)
 If you need to run the code without the github action it can be done with the follwing commands below.
 Remeber to add your terraform backend config to main.tf.
 ```